Research Data Stewardship FAQs

 More specifically, copyright, a form of intellectual property law, protects original works of authorship including literary, dramatic, musical, and artistic works, such as poetry, novels, movies, songs, computer software, and architecture.
 Copyright protects expression, and not ideas, procedures, methods, systems, processes, concepts, principles, or discoveries.
 To be protectable by copyright, a work must have “modicum” of creativity, and facts by themselves are not protected by copyright.
 Therefore, data, as a collection of facts, is not protected by U.S. copyright law.
 Databases as a whole can be protected by copyright as a compilation, as can some manners of presentation of data, but only under certain conditions.

-How long must I keep a copy of my data?
+How long must I keep a copy of my research data?